 Opening hours of Mercato Savoia: Mon-Sat 6 am-2 pm.

 This is an old food market in Rome and takes its name from the Trieste Quarter.
 This is a great place for finding regional delicacies and local products such as cheese and cold cuts, always dear to the Roman and Latial traditions, fresh fish, coffee, even a stand of frozen foods.

-Not only fresh fruits and veggies, in this market, you can find just about anything food-wise.
-Wine, artisan beer and eggs complete the food scene, all strictly locally-sourced and belonging to the local culture.
+Not only fresh fruits and veggies, in this market, but you can also find just about anything food-wise.
+Wine, artisan beer and eggs complete the food scene, all locally-sourced and belonging to the local culture.

 Address of Mercato Trieste: Via Chiana 109.
 Get there by bus (109, 63).

 Opening hours of Mercato Trieste: Mon-Sat 7 am-2 pm.

 A little bonus to complete this list, Mercato Campo Marzio is a tiny covered food market in central Rome.